 If you’re scanning images, whether film, slides, or prints, you’re almost certainly going to run into the problem of dust and scratches at some point.
-It’s one of those unfortunate facts of life of analogue photography.
+It’s one of those unfortunate facts of life of analog photography.
 No matter how carefully you wipe film or slides before scanning them, it doesn’t always work.

-One option is to use Photoshop’s content aware Spot Healing Brush.
-But the downside of that is that it can affect the area around the dust spot and create its own eye catching artifacts.
+One option is to use Photoshop’s content-aware Spot Healing Brush.
+But the downside of that is that it can affect the area around the dust spot and create its own eye-catching artifacts.
 That can be especially noticeable on scans that have visible film grain or shots of fabrics like clothes or furniture.

 Photoshop also has a built-in Dust & Scratches filter.
 You could be forgiven that that’s all there to it.
 But as you’ll see, the Dust & Scratches filter is a pretty heavy-handed tool and doesn’t do as good a job as it sounds.
 Yes, it can get rid of the dust spots and scratch marks, but it also makes the rest of the image horribly soft.

 So here’s a technique that takes the good from that (removing the dust and scratches) but avoids the bad (softening the image).
-It’s most effective on black and white photos–precisely the kind of images that the dust removal features of scanning software usually have trouble with.
+It is most effective on black and white photos–precisely the kind of images that the dust removal features of scanning software usually have trouble with.
 It’s a technique I picked up years ago from an early version of Martin Evening’s incredibly useful guide to Photoshop.
-If you’re a Photographer who wants to make use of the power of Photoshop, I highly recommend picking up a copy.
+If you’re a photographer who wants to make use of the power of Photoshop, I highly recommend picking up a copy.

 The History Panel